0-9,

 permanent way works

-of railway permanent way materials and fabricated products.
+A factory for the production of railway permanent way materials and fabricated products.

 Plural form: permanent way works